allandao/KTH-DevOps-Tutorial-Killercoda/Semgrep/step4/step.md

 ```

 Now, let's run a sample pattern:

 `semgrep --pattern "console.log("...")" --lang javascript "/root/test.js"`{{exec}}

 Notice that we specify the PATH/TO/SRC at the end of the command.
-This is optional, but we don't want to be overwhelemed by the matches we are bound to find with the code we downloaded earlier.
+This is optional, but we add this as we don't want to be overwhelemed by the matches we are bound to find with the code we downloaded earlier.

-To be less verbose:
+To be less verbose with our flags:
 `semgrep -e "console.log("...")" -l javascript "/root/test.js"`{{exec}}

 Another example:

 `semgrep -e "if (...) ..." -l javascript "/root/test.js"`{{exec}}

 The piece of text you have identified within the if statement found is what we think to be the best GitHub repo around.
 Hint: it is hex code...

+### Semgrep Documentation

 Now we suggest you to experiment further!
 For more information on patterns, find out more here:
 https://semgrep.dev/docs/writing-rules/pattern-syntax/